 We can only wonder what happens when currency flows into villages with no running water or electricity.
 Cell phone technology spread quickly to these parts of the world.
 That could be a glimpse into the future of financial technology.
 Andreas goes on to say of Bitcoin, which I believe is relevant to this industry:

 “What do you think happens when you suddenly are able to turn a simple text-messaging phone in the middle of a rural area in Nigeria, connected to a solar panel, into a bank terminal?
 Into an international loan-origination system?
 A stock market?
 An IPO engine?”

 It’s no accident global payment processing systems are in demand.

-Now that this type of technology is available and the untapped markets are identified, the real challenge is how to get the product out there.
+This type of technology is available and the untapped markets are identified; now the real challenge is how to get the product out there.
 Though high level connections may go a long way in spreading the word, many companies are focusing on technology rather than distribution, as noted in an article from Disrupt Africa.

 India has seen its fair share of regulation challenges in it’s Fintech space.
 That being said, it’s government has taken an interest in making their relationship symbiotic.

 The next generation of big time entrepreneurs will likely be those who can make relationships with large entities, like governments.
 I was first introduced to this thought when reading Steve Case’s “The Third Wave.”
 It makes total sense when considering the regulatory challenge.
 While there will be another Zuckerberg in the future, we will unlike see the likes of him in Fintech.
 It’s difficult to make those relationships from your dorm room.